Unity-Technologies/com.unity.multiplayer.docs/docs/learn/distributed-authority-quick-start.md

     }
 }
 ```
-2. In the *SampleScene* opened, create a 3D cube and name it *PlayerCube*.
+2. In the open *SampleScene*, create a 3D cube and name it *PlayerCube*.
 ![create PlayerCube object](/img/learn/distributed-authority-quick-start/player-cube.png)
 3. Add a `NetworkObject` component to the *PlayerCube*.
 ![add a NetworkObject component](/img/learn/distributed-authority-quick-start/add-networkobject.png)
 4. Add the *PlayerCubeController* to the *PlayerCube*.
 ![add the PlayerCubeController component](/img/learn/distributed-authority-quick-start/add-playercubecontroller.png)
 5. Create a Prefabs folder in the root Assets folder.
-6. Drag and drop the PlayerCube object into the newly created Prefabs folder.
+6. Drag and drop the *PlayerCube* object into the newly created Prefabs folder.
 ![create the player cube prefab](/img/learn/distributed-authority-quick-start/create-playercube-prefab.png)
 6. Delete the *PlayerCube* object from your scene.
-5. Open the Network Manager, navigate to **Prefab Settings**, and set the **Default Player Prefab** to be the newly created **PlayerCube**.
+5. Open the Network Manager, navigate to **Prefab Settings**, and set the **Default Player Prefab** to be the newly created *PlayerCube*.
 ![set the default player prefab](/img/learn/distributed-authority-quick-start/assign-default-player-prefab.png)
 6. Save all changes to the scene.

 ## Next steps